EthanSterling04/SETI-lab/README.md

 ## Overview

-Welcome to the Search for Extraterrestrial Intelligence (SETI) Lab!
-This project involves optimizing a signal processing code base by parallelizing using POSIX thread libraries, AVX-512 SIMD vector instructions, the OpenMP API, and compiler optimizations for a total speed-up of 60x.
+Welcome to the SETI Lab, where we embark on a quest to discover extraterrestrial intelligence through radio wave analysis.
+In this project, we optimize signal processing code using parallelization techniques, SIMD vector instructions, and compiler optimizations to achieve a remarkable 60x speed-up in processing.

 ## Lab Description

-SETI aims to find alien civilizations through radio wave emissions.
-The lab focuses on analyzing signal data from radio telescopes using parallel processing techniques.
-Your task is to develop a program that searches for signs of intelligence in raw signals from broadband receivers.
+The Search for Extraterrestrial Intelligence (SETI) involves analyzing signals captured by radio telescopes to identify potential signs of alien civilizations.
+Our focus is on optimizing the computational process to enhance the efficiency of signal processing.

+The primary goals of the lab include fostering an understanding of parallel algorithms, providing exposure to low-level parallel programming using pthreads, and exploring the impact of compiler optimizations.

 ## Optimizations

-Two key optimizations to implement are `p_band_scan` and `p_convolve_and_compute_power`.
-These optimizations should enhance the program's performance and enable parallel computation.
+We've implemented optimizations such as `p_band_scan` and `p_convolve_and_compute_power` to significantly improve program performance.
+These optimizations involve parallelizing the code using POSIX thread libraries, AVX-512 SIMD vector instructions, and the OpenMP API.

 * [p_band_scan](https://github.com/EthanSterling04/SETI-lab/blob/main/p_band_scan.c)
 * [p_convolve_and_compute_power](https://github.com/EthanSterling04/SETI-lab/blob/main/filter.c)